ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 }
 ```

-This action describes an event triggered from a successful authentication after interacting with a backend API.
+This action describes an event triggered by a successful authentication after interacting with a backend API.

 ```
 {